 Voyage to the Heart of the Amazon is an ambitious six night expedition cruise.
-We travel by riverboat far up the Rio Negro to an area very rarely visited, exploring the mysterious life of the wilderness in the heart of wild nature.
+Our Amazon cruises 2022 are scheduled and we travel by riverboat far up the Rio Negro to an area very rarely visited, exploring the mysterious life of the wilderness in the heart of wild nature.
 We visit quite remote forest that has very few settlers so the flora and fauna is very little disturbed.

 Deep Forest Exploration - a UNESCO Natural World Heritage Site

 The Voyage to the Heart of the Amazon explores some of the most untouched rainforest in all of the Amazon.
 The M/Y Tucano is the only vessel that explores far into the world’s largest Amazon reserve and the only expedition cruise in a UNESCO Natural World Heritage Site: The Central Amazon Conservation Complex.
 Within this reserve are tens of thousands of square miles of uninhabited wilderness with the creatures that have made the Amazon the object of myth and legend.
 Along the Rio Negro there are only a few small settlements large enough to be considered towns.
 It remains a true wilderness.

 Our basic plan is to explore the Rio Negro upstream, weather and river levels permitting, as far as the Rio Jauaperi, a remote and very interesting tributary coming in from the north part of the Amazon.
 The only settlers upstream on the Rio Jauaperi are native Americans living in tribal life.
 We end the trip with a visit on the Amazon River itself.
 It is important to explore the tributaries of the Amazon, since the main river has many settlers along its banks.
 Over several days we will gradually explore the rainforests for up to 200 miles away from our starting point.
 This region has some of the most untouched rainforest in all of the Amazon and is the least inhabited place on the planet.